Jump To Section

 - Egg Size Substitutions Chart

-- The Importance of Egg Sizes for Baking and Cooking
+- What Is the Importance of Egg Sizes for Baking and Cooking?

 What Are the Different Sizes of Eggs?

-According to the USDA, there are six different weight classes for shell eggs.
+According to the United States Department of Agriculture (USDA), there are six different weight classes for shell eggs.
 They are:

-Peewee eggs: These come from young chickens who lay eggs infrequently.
-They’re not readily available in most grocery stores.
+- Peewee eggs.
+These come from young chickens who lay eggs infrequently, and are not readily available in most grocery stores.

-- Jumbo eggs: Jumbo eggs are very large eggs.
+- Jumbo eggs.
+Jumbo eggs can be more than 20% larger than typical large eggs.
 They’re rare, but not as rare as peewee eggs and small eggs.

-In addition to the standard chicken egg, some chefs might work with specialty eggs like duck eggs, quail eggs, and goose eggs for different flavors, textures, and consistencies.
+In addition to the standard chicken egg, some chefs might work with specialty eggs like duck eggs, quail eggs, and goose eggs in order to get different flavors, textures, and consistencies.

 What Impacts the Size of an Egg?

-The biggest variable in egg size is the age of the chicken.
-Generally the older the chicken, the larger the egg.
-But egg size also tends to vary by several other factors:
+The biggest variables in egg size are the age and weight of the chicken.
+Generally, the older and larger the hen, the larger the egg.
+But egg size can also vary according to other factors: